AHRI2nd/Glyphline/README.md

 # Glyphline

-A professional, native macOS subtitle editor in the spirit of Subtitle Edit — built with Swift, SwiftUI, and libmpv.
+A professional, native macOS subtitle editor — built with Swift, SwiftUI, and libmpv.

 Glyphline pairs a frame-accurate video/waveform workspace with a full editing, quality-assurance, and delivery toolchain: multi-format import/export, ASS-level styling, timing tools, batch conversion, and a one-click pipeline for producing client-ready delivery packages.
 It targets macOS specifically rather than aiming for cross-platform reach — see [Why native, why macOS-only](#why-native-why-macos-only) below.